hmursaleen/online_marketplace/README.md

+# Browse the live website at https://mursaleen.pythonanywhere.com/
+# If you want to setup this project on your local computer, follow the instructions below
-# Open Command Prompt and insert the corresponding commands
+## Open Command Prompt and insert the corresponding commands
 ## Clone the repository:
 ```git clone https://github.com/hmursaleen/online_marketplace```
 ## Install Packages: